rafiali-web/CSE446-DApp-Su26-project/images/README.md

 Drop the demo captures here using the exact filenames below.
 The root `README.md` already references every one of them, so a screenshot renders as soon as the file exists.
-Nothing else needs editing.

 | Filename | What to capture |
 |---|---|